How do you register a death in Australia?

 If you have chosen not to use a funeral director, the senior next of kin can register the death directly with the state registry.
 WA is a partial exception: under WA law a funeral director or cemetery board permit is required for arrangements, so DIY registration is not standard.

-For the federal context on what to do alongside registration, see Services Australia's "What to do when someone dies" page.
+For the federal context on what to do alongside registration, see Services Australia's "What to do when someone passes away" page.

 How long you have, by state

 Each state and territory sets its own registration window.
 Most are 7 days from the funeral; QLD allows 14 days.
-WA does not publish a fixed number of days - confirm with the WA Registry of Births, Deaths and Marriages.
+WA does not publish a fixed number of days, so confirm the current window with the WA Registry of Births, Deaths and Marriages.
 Late registration is still possible but a fine may apply in some states.

 Each state's official process is linked below.
 We have a dedicated guide for each state with the exact form, the lodgement office address, and the document checklist.